iFactory3D/Firmware/README.md

 ## Instruction

 - Install Visual Studio Code with the Platform IO IDE and C/C++ extension
-- Install Github Desktop, fork and clone this repository
+- Install Github Desktop,
+- Fork and clone this repository
 - Open it with Studio Code
 - Edit like you wish and compile it
 - Copy the created update.cbd file to a SD card